This STEM Skill Has A Major Gender Gap, But Parents Can Fix It — Here's How

 However, new research from the American Psychological Association led by Lauer suggests this is likely not a biological difference: Boys aren't born better at mental rotation than girls, but they gain an advantage during their earliest years of schooling.

 Teaching the boys—but not the girls.

-Published in the Psychological Bulletin, the new study involved a meta-analysis of 128 studies on gender differences in spatial reasoning, which included data on more than 30,000 kids between ages 3 and 17.
+Published in the Psychological Bulletin, the new study1 involved a meta-analysis of 128 studies on gender differences in spatial reasoning, which included data on more than 30,000 kids between ages 3 and 17.
 Preschoolers had no differences in mental rotation abilities, but the boys began to be more skilled at it between ages 6 and 8.
 Then the gender gap steadily grew with age throughout kids' adolescence.

 "Some researchers have argued that there is an intrinsic gender difference in spatial reasoning—that boys are naturally better at it than girls," Lauer says.
 "While our results don't exclude any possibility that biological influences contribute to the gender gap, they suggest that other factors may be more important in driving the gender difference in spatial skills during childhood."

-This study didn't uncover how those differences emerge, but previous research has shown parents use more "spatial language" (references to shapes and characteristics of objects related to space and dimension) when they talk to their preschool sons than they do their daughters.
+This study didn't uncover how those differences emerge, but previous research2 has shown parents use more "spatial language" (references to shapes and characteristics of objects related to space and dimension) when they talk to their preschool sons than they do their daughters.
 It's also possible that some activities that young boys stereotypically engage in—like building blocks, construction-related games, and some video games—might encourage more spatial skill development.

 "By determining when the gender difference can first be detected in childhood and how it changes with age, we may be able to develop ways to make educational systems more equitable," Lauer says.
 "Giving both girls and boys more opportunities to develop their spatial skills is something that parents and educators have the power to do."